-The sending mail server is required by Internet standards to try again (usually this occurs within a few minutes), and our servers will then accept the message.
-The person sending the message does not see a "bounce" error, and in fact has no idea that anything unusual happened.
+This temporary rejection code is used for all sorts of temporary mail problems, and happens often on the Internet for all sorts of reasons.
+The sending mail server should try sending it again in a few minutes, and our servers will then accept the message.
+The person sending the message doesn’t see a “bounce”, and in fact has no idea that anything unusual happened.

-Almost all of the messages tagged as being "suspicious" are actually spam, not personal messages, so this system has a minimal effect on normal email.
-But it has a great effect on spam, because the vast majority of spammers use special software that does not meet Internet standards and will not try sending the message again.
-The spammer's software simply deletes the spam and the recipient never sees it.
+Most of the messages tagged as being “suspicious” are actually spam, not personal messages, so this system has a minimal effect on normal email.
+But it has a great effect on spam, because the vast majority of spammers use special software that doesn’t meet Internet standards and will not try sending the message again.
+The spammer’s software simply deletes the spam and the recipient never sees it.

 What happens if the sending mail server doesn’t try sending the message again?

-If a sending mail server receives a 450 temporary rejection error code, it is required by Internet standards to retry sending the message.
-We can't emphasize this enough: any mail server that does not retry the message is not sending mail properly and will be unable to properly deliver mail to tens of millions of mailboxes on the Internet that use greylisting.
+If a sending mail server receives a “454 temporary rejection” error code, it’s required by Internet standards to retry sending the message.
+We can’t emphasize that enough: any mail server that doesn’t retry the message isn’t sending mail properly, and will be unable to properly deliver mail to tens of millions of mailboxes on the Internet that use greylisting.

-In fact, such a mail server will have all sorts of other problems delivering mail, regardless of greylisting.
-For example, it will be periodically unable to deliver messages to servers that temporarily reject messages when they are too busy, such as those at hotmail.com.
-Some tests have shown that a server that is misconfigured in this manner can find that as much as 5% of mail sent to hotmail.com is unnecessarily rejected.
+A mail server with this problem will have all sorts of other problems delivering mail, regardless of greylisting.
+For example, it will be periodically unable to deliver messages to servers that temporarily reject messages when they’re busy, such as those at hotmail.com.
+A server misconfigured in this manner can find that as much as 5% of mail sent to hotmail.com is unnecessarily rejected.

 Where do Internet standards say that retrying is required?